 An index fund is a type of a mutual fund.
 The securities in the portfolio of an index fund are set up to match the components of a whole market index such as the S&P 500 or Russell 2000.
 So, when prices of commodities in the index decrease, the value of your index fund also decreases and vice versa.

 1. Bitcoin – 52%

 Bitcoin is a form of digital currency that exists on a blockchain.
-A blockchain is a public ledger on the Internet.
+According to a blockchain development company, a blockchain is a public ledger on the Internet.
 These public ledgers use cryptography to secure their transactions, hence the name cryptocurrency.
 It’s also important to know that no one central authority that updates this ledger.

 Instead, computers run the respective cryptocurrency’s software in a peer-to-peer network.
 As a result, the currency is managed by a consensus of the computers in the network.
 “Mining,” is the process of finding this consensus on the shared public ledger.

 The first cryptocurrency created was Bitcoin.
 But since its conception, hundreds of other cryptocurrencies have been built.
 Now over 150,000 merchants worldwide accept bitcoin as payment for goods and services.
 In total, the cryptocurrency industry has grown to around $38 billion in market capitalization.